icastGo allows for many different types of users cross-platform, with their own access and restrictions.

 Speaker

-Person speaking in a webcast or event.
-Once connected to the icastGo platform, a speaker has access to all content that has been assigned to them, or content for which they have been identified as a speaker by an organizer.
+A speaker is an individual delivering a presentation in a webcast or event.
+Once connected to the icastGo platform, a speaker gains access to content assigned to them or content for which they've been identified as a speaker by an organizer.
+Upon accepting a webcast invitation, a speaker can enter the control room, push slides, view questions, and participate in polls.

 Exhibitor

-An exhibitor is someone who joins an event to demonstrate a product in a VMR.
+An exhibitor participates in an event to showcase a product in a VMR (Virtual Meeting Room).

-Person who attends an event, webcast or VMR, to participate and watch, with no editing powers.
-They are only able to have access to webcasts or events through invitations and/or through links.
-Once in a webcast, they can ask questions, send comments, and participate in pollings.
+A viewer attends an event, webcast, or VMR to observe and participate without editing powers.
+Their access is limited to invitations and/or links.
+Once in a webcast, viewers can ask questions, send comments, and participate in polls.

 Operator

-With the help of Digicast services, an operator is a person who manages a VMR (Virtual Meeting Room), in the Operator Interface, who can also replace an organizer in an event or webcast.
-Operators have the same access as
+Assisted by Digicast services, an operator manages a VMR in the Operator Interface.
+They can also step in for an organizer in an event or webcast, possessing the same access as organizers.